-RESOURCE AREA- Any area protected under the Massachusetts Wetlands Protection Act, Massachusetts Rivers Act, or Marshfield Conservation Commission regulations.
+RESOURCE AREA - Any area protected under the Massachusetts Wetlands Protection Act, Massachusetts Rivers Act, or Marshfield Conservation Commission regulations.

-RETENTION FACILITY: A man-made basin, depression, dike, and/or related structure for the purpose of detaining or impounding storm water on a site, but which has no free flowing outlet, e.g. a pipe or weir, to allow storm water from small storm events to be discharged to a natural water course or wetland.
+RETENTION FACILITY - A man-made basin, depression, dike, and/or related structure for the purpose of detaining or impounding stormwater on a site, but which has no free-flowing outlet, e.g., a pipe or weir, to allow stormwater from small storm events to be discharged to a natural watercourse or wetland.
 Leaching pits, or similar ground discharge structures, shall not constitute an outlet in the meaning of this definition.

-ROADWAY: That portion of a way, which is designed and prepared for vehicular travel.
+ROADWAY - That portion of a way, which is designed and prepared for vehicular travel.
 The "traveled way".

-SOIL EROSION AND SEDIMENT CONTROL PLAN- A plan showing the control of soil erosion and sedimentation on or from a development site and is required to be submitted as part of these rules and regulations.
+SOIL EROSION AND SEDIMENT CONTROL PLAN - A plan showing the control of soil erosion and sedimentation on or from a development site and is required to be submitted as part of these rules and regulations.

-SPECIAL ACCOUNT- An Account established in accordance with MGL, Chapter 44, Section 53G which allows the Planning Board to engage consultants to review plans regulated by these Regulations.
+SPECIAL ACCOUNT - An account established in accordance with MGL c.
+44, § 53G, which allows the Planning Board to engage consultants to review plans regulated by these regulations.

-STANDARD FOR DIGITAL SUBMISSION TO MUNICIPALITIES- A standard for the digital submission of plans to municipalities issued by the Executive Office of Energy and Environmental Affairs (EOEA) Office of Geographic and Environmental Information (MassGIS), detailed in a document titled "Standard For Digital Plan Submittals To Municipalities, Version 2.0" dated October 2007, or
+STANDARD FOR DIGITAL SUBMISSION TO MUNICIPALITIES - A standard for the digital submission of plans to municipalities issued by the Executive Office of Energy and Environmental Affairs (EOEA) Office of Geographic and Environmental Information (MassGIS), detailed in a document titled "Standard for Digital Plan Submittals to Municipalities, Version 2.0" dated October 2007.

-STANDARD SPECIFICATIONS- Massachusetts Highway Department Standard Specifications for Highways & Bridges, latest edition.
+STANDARD SPECIFICATIONS - Massachusetts Highway Department Standard Specifications for Highways and Bridges, latest edition.

-START OF CONSTRUCTION- The first land-disturbing activity associated with a development, including but not limited to land preparation such as clearing, grading and filling; installation of streets and walkways; excavation for basements, footings, piers, or foundations; erection of temporary forms; and installation of accessory buildings such as garages.
+START OF CONSTRUCTION - The first land disturbing activity associated with a development, including but not limited to land preparation such as clearing, grading and filling; installation of streets and walkways; excavation for basements, footings, piers, or foundations; erection of temporary forms; and installation of accessory buildings such as garages.